iits-consulting/otc-auth/README.md

 You can download the binary for your system in the [releases page](https://github.com/iits-consulting/otc-auth/releases).
 Unpack the binary and add it to your PATH and you are good to go!

+### Arch Linux

+Users of Arch Linux may use the package published in the [AUR](https://aur.archlinux.org/packages/otc-auth)

 ## Login
 Use the `login` command to retrieve an unscoped token either by logging in directly with the Service Provider or through an IdP.
 You can see the help page by entering `login --help` or `login -h`.
 There are three log in options (`iam`, `idp-saml`, and `idp-oidc`) and one of them must be provided.

 ### Service Provider Login (IAM)
 To log in directly with the Open Telekom Cloud's IAM, you will have to supply the domain name you're attempting to log in to (usually starting with "OTC-EU", following the region and a longer identifier), your username and password.

 `otc-auth login iam --os-username <username> --os-password <password> --os-domain-name <domain_name>`

 In addition, it is possible to use MFA if that's desired and/or required.
 In this case both arguments `--os-user-domain-id` and `--totp` are required.
 The user id can be obtained in the "My Credentials" page on the OTC.

 ```
 otc-auth login iam --os-username <username> --os-password <password> --os-domain-name <domain_name> --os-user-domain-id <user_domain_id> --totp <6_digit_token>